MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 |**Current Requested Quantity**|The number of items that are requested that will be used on the current document|
 |**Total Available Quantity**|The total number of items in inventory, minus the quantity of the item that are requested on this and other documents (total requested quantity), and minus the quantity that is requested but not yet committed on this document (current pending quantity)|

-If you work in the **Item Tracking Lines** page for a long period of time or if there is a great deal of activity with the item you are working with, then you can choose the **Refresh Availability** action.
+If you work on the **Item Tracking Lines** page for a long period of time or if there is a great deal of activity with the item you are working with, then you can choose the **Refresh Availability** action.
 In addition, the availability of the item is automatically rechecked when you close the page to confirm that there are no availability problems.

 ## To set up item tracking codes
 An item tracking code reflects the different considerations a company has regarding the use of serial and lot numbers for items moving through the inventory.